mbr/interim-rust-pi/README.rst

 Built for Debian Jessie
 =======================

-Currently, there is Rust 1.1.0 in stable debian (jessie), while as of this writing, 1.3.0 is available in sid.
-The packaged versions of this little hack are 1.1.0 as well, to keep in line with the debian packaging.
+Currently, there is Rust 1.3.0 is available in sid, without a jessie backport.
+Increased libc version requirements make it rather hard to install the package from sid.
+At this point, trusting the rust install.sh script seems to be the best option, unfortunately.

 Both ``.deb`` packages contain no scripts that are run on install, they merely extract content into ``/opt/pi-tools`` and a single symlink